niiknow/niilearn/README.md

 # niilearn
 Machine Learning REST API in nodejs.

 * This API implement naivebayes algorithm to classify your data.
-It is useful to automatically identify category of categorical data type.
+It is useful to automatically identify category of various data types.
 Examples:

     - Product/Item Category
     - Language
     - Gender
     - etc....

-* Another useful of this API is that it allow for continous training of your data.
-The more training of your model with good data, the better the quality of the result.
+* This API also allow for continous training of your data.
+The more you train of your model with good data, the better the quality of the result.

-* A completely independent microservice for running Saas style Machine Learning API like Monkey Learn.
-Simply mount docker '/app/data' volume for data persistence.
+* A completely independent microservice (with docker) for running Saas style Machine Learning API like Monkey Learn.
+You can also mount docker volume '/app/data' for data persistence.

 # API